BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 20 Signing for entrusted token
 ### 20.1 Create a delegated event for signing token
+- Introduction
+    - Experimental interface, currently not recommended for use
+    - Accept the witness, the witness object will be automatically unfrozen to the designated account when the conditions are satisfied
 - The full name of the interface：`trSignForAsset`
 - Interface abbreviation：`tsfa`
 - Callable methods：`Http,Websocket,command line`